-where the element at position ($i$, $j$) represents the probability of correspondence between the $i$-th point in $\mathcal{M}$ and the $j$-th point in $\mathcal{N}$, and $\tau$ is the scaling factor to determine the softness of the correspondence matrix.
+where the element at position ($i$, $j$) represents the probability of correspondence between the $i$-th point on $\mathcal{M}$ and the $j$-th point on $\mathcal{N}$, and $\tau$ is the scaling factor to determine the softness of the correspondence matrix.